-Heralded as the car of the Maharajas and the preferred transportation of Chinese and Indonesian billionaires, British / Indian Pop Artists Ketna Patel & Jon Reading have transformed a classic 1975 Rolls Royce 'Silver shadow' into a mobile Art installation.
+Heralded as the car of the Maharajas and the preferred transportation of Chinese and Indonesian billionaires, British - Indian Pop Artist Ketna Patel has transformed a classic 1975 Rolls Royce 'Silver shadow' into a mobile Art installation.

-Commencing in summer 2018, they intend to travel around 'immigrant Britain', documenting and archiving stories of the many layered generations of immigrants in Britain.
-Their objective is to explore, facilitate and reflect a deeper awareness of the many layers of narrative within the immigrant communities living in the U.K, both to themselves and the rest of the world.
+Commencing in summer 2018, she intends to travel around 'immigrant Britain', documenting and archiving stories of the many layered generations of immigrants in Britain.
+Her objective is to explore, facilitate and reflect a deeper awareness of the many layers of narrative within the immigrant communities living in the U.K, both to themselves and the rest of the world.

 If Politics is an expression of social identity, we cannot change politics without changing social identities.